SergeyGurbich/SergeyGurbich/README.md

-- 👋 Hi, my name is Serge, I’m an academic scholar in the field of Natural Language Processing
+- 👋 Hi, my name is Serge, I’m an academic scholar with focus on Natural Language Processing
 - 👀 I’m interested in comparative literature, Hebrew language, NLP, machine learning
 - 🌱 I’m currently learning approaches of NLP with Python for Hebrew texts
 - 💞️ I’m looking to collaborate with anyone who is interested in this topic